raniya-ya/parcingYahoo/README.md

     wcwidth==0.1.9
     zipp==3.1.0
     ```
-* saves it to requirements.txt
+- saves it to `requirements.txt`.

-Put an archive of your env in the folder.
-You can put archivation in your code or you
-can do it from the command line.
-The archive may be compressed if you think that would
-be useful.
-If the script was called from the wrong env, there should be an exception.
+3. Place an archive of your environment in the folder.
+You can either put the archive in your code or do it from the command line.
+You can compress the archive if you think that would be useful.
+If the script was called from the wrong environment, an exception should be thrown.

 ## Chapter VII

-### Exercise 03: Very beautiful soup
+### Exercise 03.

-Exercise 03

 Very beautiful soup

-Turn-in directory: ex03/
+- Turn-in directory: `ex03/`.

-Files to turn in: financial.py
+- Files to turn in: `financial.py`.

-Allowed functions: no restrictions
+- Allowed functions: no restrictions.

-Ok, so you have installed 2 libraries in the previous exercise.
-Let us work with one
-of them BeautifulSoup.
-It is very useful when you need to parse a website that does not
-have an API (As was the case with HeadHunter on day00).
-The problem is that when
-you parse a webpage, you get not only useful information but also HTML markup that
-will be a pain for you.
-This package helps you navigate in different blocks and classes
-in HTML, making easier to extract what you really need from them.
-But keep in mind
-that it is not a parser itself, it just helps you navigate in the mess of HTML or XML
-(meaning that you need to install an HTTP-library as per your own taste in your env).
+Okay, so you installed two libraries in the previous exercise.
+Now, let's work with one of them: **BeautifulSoup**.
+It's useful when you need to parse a website that doesn't have an API, as was the case with HeadHunter on Day 00.
+The problem is that when you parse a webpage, you get not only useful information, but also HTML markup, which can be difficult to work with.
+This package helps you navigate different HTML blocks and classes, making it easier to extract the information you need.
+Keep in mind, though, that it is not a parser itself; it just helps you navigate the HTML or XML mess (meaning that you need to install an HTTP library of your choice in your environment).

-In this exercise, you will parse Yahoo Finance (yeah, it has an API, but for learning
-purposes let us forget about that).
-You will need to visit a [page like this](https://finance.yahoo.com/quote/msft/financials?p=msft) and get some
-data for a specific field of a specific company.
+For this exercise, you will parse Yahoo Finance.
+Yes, it has an API, but for learning purposes, let's forget about that.
+Visit a [page like this](https://finance.yahoo.com/quote/msft/financials?p=msft) and get some data for a specific field of a specific company.

 Write a Python script that:

-* gets: as the arguments the ticker symbol and the field of the table (for example,
+- gets the ticker symbol and the field of the table as arguments (for example, MSFT, Total Revenue);
-MSFT, Total Revenue)
-* returns: the tuple that contains the requested information
+- returns the tuple containing the requested information;
-* special conditions: add a ’sleep for 5 seconds’ inside your script (we will need it
+- special conditions: add a "sleep for 5 seconds" inside your script (we will need it later).
-later)

 The example:
 ```